 “Hey!
-What do you call women who brew beer bru?
+What do you call women who brew beer, bru?

-At Darling Brew, we call them awesome.”
+- We call them awesome.”

 This Women’s Day, we celebrate the incredible contribution made to our business by a truly gifted young brewer.
 It may be a long battle before we finally smash the patriarchy, but at Darling Brew, the ‘hopriarchy’ is under threat.
 It’s not just men who can work with the ‘holy hop’.

 Joyce Denson first joined the business when we opened our Tasteroom in Darling’s main Road back in 2012.
 Starting out as a waitress, the young Zimbabwean quickly came to dominate the bar with her beer knowledge and vibrant personality.
 Joyce was a real local favourite, with some regulars only popping in if she was working.

 After the brewery was commissioned in December 2015, things started to change for Joyce.
 Our master brewer, Felix Magdziarz had a little contest going.
 He was getting all the staff to brew a batch of beer.
 It was a great idea because it improved the beer knowledge of the team.

 Team members would brew, discuss the process and learn from mistakes and triumphs.
 After hearing some of the banter from the brewery floor, Joyce put her hand up.
 She signed up to brew a batch of beer.